pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 -   Performance and operational troubleshooting

 Typically, deploying osquery and running it across your fleet can be a daunting and complicated task, because of its large configuration surface and option.
-To simplify the deployment of PolyLogyx osquery based agent, the platform is shipped with a Client Provisioning Tool (CPT) that wraps all the necessary configuration and makes the client provisioning process extremely simplified.
+To simplify the deployment of EclecticIQ ER osquery based agent, the platform is shipped with a Client Provisioning Tool (CPT) that wraps all the necessary configuration and makes the client provisioning process extremely simplified.

 This chapter includes these topics: